Stephen Rodgers, Certified EMDR Therapist

 LCSW, Owner, EMDR Certified, EMDRIA Approved Consultant

-As an EMDR therapist in Denver, I help men who feel stuck overcome what’s holding them back so they can build a healthy and meaningful life.
+As an EMDR therapist in Denver, I help men who feel stuck due to trauma to heal so they can build a healthy, connected and meaningful life.

 When we meet, either virtually or in-person at our therapy practice in Denver, I’ll be asking you some questions to get to know you.
 So to get things started, I would like to give an answer to some questions that you might have of me.
 Here is some insight into who I am, a feeling of where I come from, and what sort of credentials and experience I have.
 If you have more questions, I am more than happy to go through them with you over the phone.
 Reach out to me and we can discuss any questions or hesitations about therapy.